Jutta Sperling

 I teach a variety of courses on the history of medieval and early modern Europe (ca. 1000-1800), with a special interest in Renaissance and Baroque visual culture; gender, family and the law in the wider Mediterranean; body history; Catholicism; and late medieval and early modern Ethiopian History.
 I integrate bodies of knowledge from different disciplines such as art history, religious history, social and cultural history, the history of medicine, legal history, queer studies, and postcolonial studies.
 Recent courses include “Renaissance Bodies;” “Women’s Writing, Art, and Music in Medieval and Early Modern Europe (ca. 1100-1800);” “The Virgin Mary;” “Law, Family, and Sexuality in the Wider Mediterranean (ca. 1300-1800);” “Queering the Renaissance;” “Venice, Perfect City;” “Nuns, Saints, and Mystics;” “Decolonial and Colonial Archives: Historical Research Methods;” in addition to survey courses on Medieval and Renaissance history.

-My recent book Roman Charity: Queer Lactations in Early Modern Visual Culture investigates the popularity of the iconography of Pero and Cimon, or the daughter-who-breastfed-her-father-(or-mother)-in-prison.
-Drawing on recent concepts in visual culture and queer studies, I examine these highly sexualized representations from the perspective of dissent with early modern patriarchal structures.
-Also relevant is the Catholic iconography of Charity, often allegorized as a breastfeeding woman.
-In addition, I have published numerous articles on the Nursing Virgin and related imagery.
-My interest in images of the erotic maternal body builds on prior archival studies of mine that investigate early modern patriarchies, for example marriage and women’s property rights in the wider Mediterranean and Venetian convent culture, including strategies of coerced monachizations (i.e. the practice of forcing young girls to enter monasteries).
-My current research takes me to Ethiopia, where I investigate the cult of the Virgin Mary and its iconography in the context of Coptic and Byzantine traditions.
+My monograph Roman Charity: Queer Lactations in Early Modern Visual Culture investigates the popularity of the iconography of Pero and Cimon, or the daughter-who-breastfed-her-father-(or-mother)-in-prison.
+Drawing on recent concepts in visual culture and queer studies, I examine these highly sexualized representations as subversive of early modern patriarchal structures.
+Additionally, I have published articles on the Nursing Virgin, Venus lactans, and breastfeeding Charity.
+My investigations of images of the eroticized (and queer) maternal body builds on my prior work on marriage and women’s property rights in Portugal and the wider Mediterranean as well as Venetian convent culture.
+All of my work has the aim to reveal and deconstruct the workings of early modern patriarchies.

 Selected Publications: